-A more recent example of the "four ring circus", and one which evidences the prominence which sovereign entities and wealth funds have recently played (and may continue to play, depending on the outcome of the current global economic recovery)7 in the M&A arena in the future, was the battle to acquire Nordic and Baltic stock exchange operator OMX.
-In this battle, NASDAQ, seeking to gain a foothold in Europe after its rival, the NYSE Group, had
+A more recent example of the "four ring circus", and one which evidences the prominence which sovereign entities and wealth funds have recently played (and may continue to play, depending on the pace of the current global economic recovery)8 in the M&A arena in the future, was the battle to acquire Nordic and Baltic stock exchange operator OMX.
+In this battle, NASDAQ, seeking to gain a foothold in Europe after its rival, the NYSE Group, had created the first transatlantic exchange through its acquisition of Euronext, initially struck a deal to purchase OMX in a combined cash and stock bid valued at approximately SKr 200 per share.
+Following NASDAQ's agreement to purchase OMX, state-owned Borse Dubai announced its intention to make an all-cash offer at SKr 230, and immediately began a bookbuilding process

 Notwithstanding the negative positions in early 2009 of many sovereign investments in overseas entities caused by the economic and stock market upheaval, the Chinese government sought its largest ever overseas investment at the time through a purchase by Aluminum Corporation of China (Chinalco) of a \$19.5 billion stake in Rio Tinto (seeking to add to the \$14 billion stake in Rio Tinto that it had acquired in 2008) consisting of up to a 50% interest in nine of Rio Tinto's mining assets, and \$7.2 billion of bonds convertible into shares.
-While the full transaction they contemplated was not to be (with Rio Tinto instead pursuing its own stock offering and entering into a pending joint venture with BHP Billiton Ltd.), Chinalco maintained its stake-out 9% position in Rio Tinto and the overall situation perhaps opened the door to the recently announced \$1.35 billion investment by Chinalco alongside Rio Tinto to jointly develop an iron ore project in Guinea.
+While the full transaction they contemplated was not to be (with Rio Tinto instead pursuing its own stock offering and entering into a joint venture with BHP Billiton Ltd. that was subsequently terminated), Chinalco maintained its stake-out 9% position in Rio Tinto and the overall situation perhaps opened the door to the announcement in 2010 of a \$1.35 billion investment by Chinalco alongside Rio Tinto to jointly develop an iron ore project in Guinea.